gdfekaris/simpleKeySentry/README.md

 Each match is scored with a confidence pipeline that combines regex pattern matching, Shannon entropy analysis, and 8 contextual heuristics to reduce false positives.

+You can also define custom detection rules in `~/.config/sks/rules.toml` or point to a custom file with `--rules-path`.

 ## Install

 Requires Rust 1.82+.